fractal6/fractal6.go/docs/architecture.md

 Notable events and their authorization category live in the `EventsMap` table at the top of `tension_op.go`.
 The three `Project*` events (`ProjectAdded`, `ProjectRemoved`, `ProjectColumnMoved`) are emitted only from the `ProjectCard` hooks (`graph/card_resolver.go`) — auth is enforced upstream by `CheckProjectAuth`, and each hook writes the `Event` plus `Tension.updatedAt` in a single `updateTension` mutation.
 Their EMAP entries use `RejectInternalEvent` so any caller that reaches them via the standard `updateTension(history:…)` pipeline gets a clear error rather than the generic "Event not implemented" fallback.

+Node document events target the backend-owned governed relation and derive lifecycle state as described in [Node governance](node-governance.md).

 When an event needs peer validation, a `Contract` is created.
 Contract types: `AnyCoordoDual`, `AnyCandidates`, `AnyCoordoSource`, `AnyCoordoTarget`.

 ## Database layer